 The primer dries fast so I rolled the primer on about one foot of the keel at a time and tipped it with a chip brush before proceeding with the next section.
 I also alternated directions with each coat for even coverage and a smooth finish.

 After the primer had cured, I applied the ablative bottom paint.
 This step went relatively fast.
 Interlux VC 17m Extra dries very fast and can be overcoated in 10 minutes.
 Since I sail primarily in fresh water, I applied two coats per the instructions with the same foam rollers as I used for the primer.
 After the first coat on the keel and trunk, I started over and applied the second coat immediately.

 As shiny as a new penny

-We were only able to cruise for a couple of days after the bottom paint was applied to the hull last fall before we parked Summer Dance for the winter.
-The hull is still a dark copper color, so the keel will match closely after it’s installed.
-I’m looking forward to them both turning dark blue after they’re in the water a couple of weeks.
+We were only able to cruise for a couple of days after the bottom paint was applied to the hull and before we parked Summer Dance for the winter.
+The hull was still a dark copper color, so the keel matched closely after it was installed.
+It took much longer than expected before they both turned dark blue from being in the water.

 With the keel completely refinished, the final step of the project and the end of this series continues in Refinish your swing keel for best performance – Part 5: Installing.
-In that post I describe: ensuring a strong and tight fit of the keel hangers with the hull, installing plastic washers to keep the keel centered between the hangers, how to install the hanger bolts tight but not overly tight, and replacing the keel cable and cable hose.
-The last post also includes a master materials list and The bottom line, how much this project cost.
+In that post, I describe: ensuring a strong and tight fit of the keel hangers with the hull, installing plastic washers to keep the keel centered between the hangers, how to install the hanger bolts tight but not overly tight, and replacing the keel cable and cable hose.
+The last post also includes a master materials list.